cheshirekow/cmake_format/cmake_format/doc/README.rst

                             stdout and exit
       --dump {lex,parse,layout,markup}
       -i, --in-place
-      -o OUTFILE_PATH, --outfile-path OUTFILE_PATH
+      --check               Exit with status code 0 if formatting would not change file contents, or status code 1 if it would -o OUTFILE_PATH, --outfile-path OUTFILE_PATH
                             Where to write the formatted file.
 Default is stdout.
       -c CONFIG_FILES [CONFIG_FILES ...], --config-files CONFIG_FILES [CONFIG_FILES ...]